itchy-o/rfid_experiment/test5/README.md

-# itchy-o/rfid_experiment/test4
+# itchy-o/rfid_experiment/test5

+test5 reuses test4's 4x4 test flooring (and its tag_coords.py),
-test4 creates a 4 by 4 foot example of "test flooring" (actually two 2x4ft sections, for easier portability) using 4"/100mm tag spacing and reuses the [test3 7-sensor deck](../test3/README.md)
+and reuses the [test3 7-sensor deck](../test3/README.md)
+but with 3 sensors removed to be used on a second sensor deck.

-test4 also enhances the software running on the Raspberry Pi Pico.
+test5 also enhances and fixes bugs in software running on the Raspberry Pi Pico.

 ## Summary of sensor design
 The hardware consists of a